"Why the Hell isn't this on DVD yet?" -- Number 35

 Considered a relic of its time that hasn't aged well at all by many, and like many films of its era, very un-PC.
 Director and screenwriter Schlatter was much more at home producing variety shows for television, and is out of his element here.
 He bats .500 in using LAUGH-IN alumni, using Barbara Sharma to good effect in the bookstore scene, but forgetting that even a little Wayland and Madame goes a looooong way.

 Foxx and Bailey have little chemistry as a romantic couple, and Warren and Dugan have no chemistry at all.
 Matter of fact, Adam Sandler and Kevin James were more convincing in I NOW PRONOUNCE YOU CHUCK AND LARRY---incidentally, directed by Dennis Dugan.

 Why it should be on DVD:

 What a great cult cast of performers who made very few features: Foxx, Bailey, Dobson, and Dugan.
-Fans of Foxx's standup and SANFORD AND SON in particular might enjoy seeing the comedian headlining a feature film for the one and only time.
+Fans of Foxx's standup and SANFORD AND SON in particular will want to see his lone starring role on the big screen.

 Dobson may not have that much screen time, but she wears the skimpiest outfit she ever wore onscreen.
 Less is definitely more.....